j1rie/IRMP_STM32_KBD/README.md

 You can test the keymap immediately with evtest: After pressing the button on the remote, evtest should show the corresponding key.

+It is recommended to start with a fresh eeprom by pressing "eeprom map - reset eeprom".

 ## Learning wakeup
 If the wakeup is empty, the first received IR data will be stored into the wakeup.
 Change wakeup with stm32kbdIRconfig_gui: press set by remote - wakeup, press button on remote control.